Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M669 without parameters will output the current settings to the console.

+Most parameters can be changed and asked for by the object model, see dedicated page.

 Multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
-But different letters can be combined, e.g. D and A settings which belong together.
+Different letters can be combined.

 Overview
 * K13 set robot kinematics and must be defined first